apankrat/notes/fast-case-folding/README.md

 The `casemap_lower` table lives in [casemap.c](https://github.com/wine-mirror/wine/blob/e909986e6ea5ecd49b2b847f321ad89b2ae4f6f1/libs/port/casemap.c)
-and it is quite incredibly just a bit over 8KB is size:
+and it is quite incredibly just 8KB is size:

     const wchar_t wine_casemap_lower[4122] = { ... }

-This is easily one of more elegant pieces of code I've seen in recent years.
+This is easily one of more elegant pieces of code I've seen in a long while.

-Small, fast and very clever.
+Very fast, beautifully terse and, at the first glance, mysterious.
 Here's how it works.

 ## Table compression